 The OPC is based in Philadelphia, Pennsylvania.
 It has a presence in nearly every state with additional churches in Canada.
 Our church is part of the Michigan-Ontario Presbytery which includes twenty six churches spread over Michigan, northern Indiana, and southern Ontario.

-Prominent people associated with the OPC include Carl Trueman, D.G.
+Apart from our founder, J. Gresham Machen, prominent people associated with the OPC include Carl Trueman, D.G.
 Hart, David VanDrunen, J.V.
 Fesko, and Richard Gaffin.

 WHAT IS PRESBYTERIANISM?